 It depends on what shade of light you are looking for, but for most people LED lights are advisable.
 As they require very little maintenance – when compared with a typical bulb.
 The higher initial cost is reclaimed by the longevity of the bulb, and usually last for years before they need replacing.

-Solar powered units are generally low quality, as they are used mostly as a temporary garden fixture.
+Solar powered units are generally low quality, as they are used mostly as a temporary garden fixture, or a dusk to dawn lamp post light.
 However, this form of power can be very convenient.
 Solar lights do not need to be in range of any power source and so can be placed independently, but they rely on good placement – and usually provide less power than there wired counterparts.

 Battery power is the final choice, which is a good choice if you are looking for a short term form of pond lighting – for example, a wedding or party.

 How Easy is the Pond Light to Install?